“You are advised to use the University Referencing Guide for academic citations…”

 Syntax: Author’s Last Name, Initial of the first name.
 (Year).
 Title.
 Edition.
 The City of Publication.
 Publisher.

 Example: Mupepi, M. ed., 2017.
-Effective talent management strategies for organizational success.
+Effective talent management assignment help strategies for organizational success.
 IGI Global.

 • If the same author has multiple books, then the referencing should be done chronologically.